HPE-Legobricks/cal-eStore/README.md

 (HLD) documents; these form the basis of Knowledge Transfer (KT) for scrum delivery teams.
 Prior to a sprint kick off, all candidate themes and stories are presented to the team.
-The product expert focuses on analysis tasks while the Technical Architect produces the HLD.
+The product expert focuses on analysis tasks while the technical architect produces the HLD.

 **Roles of the Demand Team:** The roles of the demand team include the following: